celestiaorg/docs/nodes/celestia-app-docker-image.md

 | `-w` | The amount of initial stake per sequence | - | any integer value (1,2,3,...) |

-Please replace the placeholders in the example docker run command with the actual values you want to use.
+Please replace the placeholders in the example docker run command in step 5 of the quick start instructions, with the actual values you want to use.